eugenewebdevs/workshops/workshops-2022/docker/exercises/4-commanding/README.md

 We can also instantiate environment variables for the container to use.

-For this we use `ENV` in your DOckerfile.
+For this we use `ENV` in your Dockerfile.

 We can also pass vars down from the `docker-compose.yaml`.